Improving lives by making stuff!

 Materials Physics is one of the four specialisation tracks of the Master’s Degree Programme in Physical and Chemical Sciences.
 The other tracks of the programme are Astronomy and Space Physics, Materials Chemistry, and Theoretical Physics.

-In the materials physics track, you will become an expert in research and development of new materials in biomedical or electronic applications.
-You will work in an active research group together with other students, post-docs and senior researchers on solving problems in e.g. energy efficiency and drug delivery.
-In addition to a theoretical basis of materials physics, you will also learn to use the state-of-the-art research equipment with hands-on courses.
+In the Master´s Degree Programme in Materials Physics, you will work in an active research group together with other students, post-docs and senior researchers on solving problems in e.g. energy efficiency and drug delivery.
+In addition to the theoretical basis of materials physics, you will also learn to use state-of-the-art research equipment with hands-on courses.

-Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical and numerical techniques to produce and analyze new physical projects.
+Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical and numerical techniques to produce and analyse new physical projects.

 The Master’s degree programme includes a compulsory thesis component (30 ECTS), which corresponds to six months of full-time work.
 The thesis is to be written up as a report based on a combination of a literature review and an original research project that forms the bulk of the thesis.